MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 ms.lastreviewed: 06/08/2018

 ---
-# Add a VM image to offer in Azure Stack
+# Add a VM image to Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*